-It is interesting that Schedule 1 of the Companies Act (sub-section 2) clearly permits a non-profit company to "hold securities issued by a profit company" or "directly or indirectly ... carry on any business, trade or undertaking consistent with or ancillary to its stated object" (South Africa, 2008).
-This is wording that the ITA seeks to restrict in the event of an NPC seeking to be granted PBO status.
+It is interesting that Schedule 1 of the Companies Act (per sub-section 2) clearly permits a non-profit company to "hold securities issued by a profit company" or "directly or indirectly ... carry on any business, trade or undertaking consistent with or ancillary to its stated object" (South Africa, 2008).
+This is wording that the ITA seeks to restrict in the event of an NPC applying to be granted PBO status.

-The overall thrust of the recommendations that follow is therefore to permit greater flexibility from the tax regulations in respect of impact investing.
+The overall thrust of the recommendations that follow is therefore to permit greater flexibility and clarity from the tax regulations in respect of impact investing.

-- a.
-Increase the thresholds for business or trading activities to R500,000 or 20% of receipts and accruals in any year. - b.
-Relax the current requirement for business or trading activities to be linked to the "core" purpose of the PBO, replacing this with a requirement for all profits made from such activities to be reinvested in furthering the mandate and objectives of the PBO. - c.
-Align Part I and Part II of the 9th Schedule of the ITA and establish the working practice that the items listed in these parts are not a definitive list but rather offer guidance when making application to the Tax Exemption Unit for PBO status.
-This approach will also obviate the need for a lengthy ministerial and parliamentary approval process for new types of PBA to be considered and approved. - d.
-Draft and promulgate the regulations for lending activities under Part 1 (1)(piii) and consider the extension of these to fields other than poverty alleviation, to enable a wider target set of beneficiaries of concessional lending, including small businesses.
-These regulations should be extended further to permit investing in SMMEs - e.
-Further reduce the distribution requirement for a Conduit PBO in section 18A from 50% to 25% to align with the similar SBFE requirement and extend the period in which such distributions need to occur from 12 months to five years. - f.
+- 1. Increase the thresholds for business or trading activities to the greater of R500,000 or 20% of receipts and accruals in any year. - 2.
+Relax the current requirement for business or trading activities to be linked to the "core" purpose of the PBO, replacing this with a requirement for all profits made from such activities to be reinvested in furthering the mandate and objectives of the PBO. - 3.
+Introduce a new Part III of the 9th Schedule of the ITA dedicated to impact investing activities.
+Establish the working practice that the items listed in these parts are not a definitive, prescriptive list but rather offer guidance when making application to the Tax Exemption Unit for PBO status. - 4.
+Draft and promulgate the regulations for lending activities under Part 1 (1)(piii) and consider the extension of lending to activities other than poverty alleviation, to enable a wider target set of beneficiaries of concessional lending, including small businesses. - 5.
+Further reduce the distribution requirement for a conduit PBO in section 18A from 50% to 25% to align with the similar SBFE requirement.
+Extend the period in which such distributions need to occur from 12 months to five years. - 6.
 Consider creating a new type of taxpayer a "social enterprise", as has been introduced in various other jurisdictions.
-Such an entity would operate as a "dual purpose" business: a profit-making enterprise but which is obliged to reinvest all (or a majority of) its profits into the business to further its core social purpose. - g.
-Clarify that an SBFE may undertake a wider range of activities in addition to the provision of funds, such as business support, technical assistance and mentoring. - h.
-Permit an SBFE to hold equity interests in its portfolio of beneficiaries, to cater for the new and emerging forms of financial instrument such as convertible grants and hybrid debt instruments that
+Such an entity would operate as a "dual purpose" business: a profit-making enterprise which is obliged to reinvest all (or a majority of) its profits into the business to further its core social purpose.